structuralartistry/digitalocean-ansible-rails/README.md

 ## Workflow

 The idea is you work and edit your files locally but run the app inside your VM.

+All the files in your current directory (where your vagrant file is) can be viewed in your VM in /vagrant once you SSH in to the box.

 Log in to your new VM